nicolaromano/IBMS3-R-Workshops/README.md

 - Workshop 3: Mixed effects models
 - Workshop 4: Categorical data analysis
 - Workshop 5: Bootstrapping and randomisation

-In preparation

 - Workshop 6: Classification
-- Workshop 7: Clustering
-- Workshop 8: PCA
+- Workshop 7: PCA and clustering

 All of the content is released under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0) license, so feel free to modify the files, reuse them, and improve them (and let me know so I can use the improved versions as well!).